 MSc Renewable Energy Engineering is a specialist course in the rapidly expanding sector, which approaches the subject with a clear engineering focus.

-This is an advanced, specialist course in the rapidly expanding area of renewable energy engineering with a clear Mechanical Engineering focus.
 The course is aimed at students wishing to develop critical understanding of the significant changes afoot in the energy system due to the development and integration of wind, marine, biomass and solar technologies.
 The course will enable graduates to develop and implement creative solutions to the problems encountered in renewable energy capture, conversion, storage and management.

 Students will gain the knowledge and skills to assess renewable energy resources, design appropriate renewable energy systems, evaluate the performance of these systems and assess the wider impacts of renewable energy development.
-The course provides introductory courses to fundamental energy science and current energy issues, while the project-led courses focus on the design of renewable energy systems.
-The course concludes with a research-led dissertation in the summer.
+The programme provides introductory courses to fundamental energy science and current energy issues, while the project-led courses focus on the design of renewable energy systems.
+The degree concludes with a research-led dissertation in the summer.

 Renewable energy research focuses on six main areas:

 - Wind and Marine Energy

 The aims of the degree are to enable the students to: